Starman7312/internet_radio/README.md

 Automatic Setup:
 Windows install can be run by downloading and opening the **windows_installer.bat** file
+(Browser may try to block download, if you want you can just copy the code and paste into a terminal to run)

 Manual Setup:
 • Install **VLC media player** (https://www.videolan.org/vlc/)